-Before an employee can use the Gambrill Gymnasium, she or he must complete a 15-minute orientation session.
+Before an employee can use the Gambrill Gymnasium, the individual must complete a 15-minute orientation session.
 This orientation acquaints the employee with the equipment and provides guidance on hours of availability and other applicable information.
 The gymnasium is not normally available for use during the summer months.
 To check the availability of the gym, contact the Athletics Department.